Lab: ASP.NET Web App - Upload and Download Artifacts Across Multiple OS

 - Add a

-job, which builds and uploads artifacts across multiple operating systems. -
+jobssection to define theuploadjob, which builds and uploads artifacts across multiple operating systems. -

 Use a matrix strategy to specify the OS:

-jobs: upload: strategy: matrix: os: [ubuntu-latest, windows-latest, macos-latest] runs-on: $ defaults: run: working-directory: ./src/dotnet/WebApp shell: bash steps: - name: Checkout Code uses: actions/checkout@v4.1.7 - name: Set up .NET Core uses: actions/setup-dotnet@v4.0.1 with: dotnet-version: '8.x' - name: Build Code run: dotnet build --configuration Release - name: Publish Code run: | if [[ "$RUNNER_OS" == "Windows" ]]; then PUBLISH_DIR="$\\webapp" else PUBLISH_DIR="$/webapp" fi mkdir -p "$PUBLISH_DIR" dotnet publish -c Release --output "$PUBLISH_DIR" ls "$PUBLISH_DIR" - name: Upload Artifact uses: actions/upload-artifact@v4.3.6 with: name: '.net-web-app-$' path: $/webapp
+jobs: upload: strategy: matrix: os: [ubuntu-latest, windows-latest, macos-latest] runs-on: $ defaults: run: working-directory: ./src/dotnet/WebApp shell: bash steps: - name: Checkout Code uses: actions/checkout@v4.1.7 - name: Set up .NET Core uses: actions/setup-dotnet@v4.0.1 with: dotnet-version: '8.x' - name: Build Code run: dotnet build --configuration Release - name: Publish Code run: | if [[ "$RUNNER_OS" == "Windows" ]]; then PUBLISH_DIR="$\\webapp" else PUBLISH_DIR="$/webapp" fi mkdir -p "$PUBLISH_DIR" dotnet publish -c Release --output "$PUBLISH_DIR" ls "$PUBLISH_DIR" - name: Upload Artifact uses: actions/upload-artifact@v4.3.6 with: name: '.net-web-app-$' path: $/webapp- Matrix strategy: Executes the job for all three operating systems.

 - Dynamic artifact names: Includes the OS in the artifact name for easy identification.